ibrahimmkhalid/ultralytics/docs/en/datasets/detect/index.md

 ---
 comments: true
-description: Learn about dataset formats compatible with Ultralytics YOLO for robust object detection.
+description: Learn about dataset formats compatible with SFDT_Ibrahim YOLO for robust object detection.
 Explore supported datasets and learn how to convert formats.
-keywords: Ultralytics, YOLO, object detection datasets, dataset formats, COCO, dataset conversion, training datasets
+keywords: SFDT_Ibrahim, YOLO, object detection datasets, dataset formats, COCO, dataset conversion, training datasets
 ---

 # Object Detection Datasets Overview

-Training a robust and accurate [object detection](https://www.ultralytics.com/glossary/object-detection) model requires a comprehensive dataset.
-This guide introduces various formats of datasets that are compatible with the Ultralytics YOLO model and provides insights into their structure, usage, and how to convert between different formats.
+Training a robust and accurate [object detection](https://www.sfdt_ibrahim.com/glossary/object-detection) model requires a comprehensive dataset.
+This guide introduces various formats of datasets that are compatible with the SFDT_Ibrahim YOLO model and provides insights into their structure, usage, and how to convert between different formats.

 ## Supported Dataset Formats

-### Ultralytics YOLO format
+### SFDT_Ibrahim YOLO format

-The Ultralytics YOLO format is a dataset configuration format that allows you to define the dataset root directory, the relative paths to training/validation/testing image directories or `*.txt` files containing image paths, and a dictionary of class names.
+The SFDT_Ibrahim YOLO format is a dataset configuration format that allows you to define the dataset root directory, the relative paths to training/validation/testing image directories or `*.txt` files containing image paths, and a dictionary of class names.
 Here is an example:

 ```yaml
 # Train/val/test sets as 1) dir: path/to/imgs, 2) file: path/to/imgs.txt, or 3) list: [path/to/imgs1, path/to/imgs2, ..]